Kids with Asthma Can Play Sports

 A key to helping a young asthma sufferer feel comfortable exercising is for the child and his or her family to become educated about asthma and how it can be managed.
 As Kelly Saulnier and Jenna learned about the disease, her mother realized that “the more she did participate in activities, and push her limits a bit, the better it was for her and for her lungs.”

-Last summer, Jenna attended Camp Treasure Chest, a week-long camp run by The Lung Association of Nova Scotia.
+Jenna has attended Camp Treasure Chest, a week-long camp run by The Lung Association of Nova Scotia.
 The camp’s trained counselors and medical staff teach the kids how to manage their asthma.
-Jenna also participated in the association’s Learn to Run program, and worked her way up to running 1.5 kilometres.
+She also participated in the association’s Learn to Run program, and worked her way up to running 1.5 kilometres.

 The course “really inspired her” says her mom, and she is now part of a running club at school, where she and her peers were training for a 4.5-km youth run in May that was part of the Blue Nose International Marathon in Halifax.
 “Education goes a long way,” notes Saulnier.